-I'm currently in the final stages of production of my first book, Soundtrack of a Misfit: Adventures in ADD & Addiction.
+I self published my first book, Soundtrack of a Misfit: Adventures in ADD & Addiction.

 I've had a few poems published in online and in collaborative printed chapbooks.
 This book was inspired by my struggles with Attention Deficit Disorder and my passion for adventure and escape through music and (later) addiction.

 I'm a Washington, D.C. native who came of age in the mid-eighties amidst the local punk scene and the rise of MTV.
 I wanted to be a rock star but I wasn't brave enough to stand my ground.
 'Good 'Jewish girls didn't pierce their noses or wear ripped fishnet stockings with safety pins down the sides.

 I always felt like a misfit; the disorganized lone wildflower shoved into a tidy bouquet of orderly roses.
 But I eventually found my way.